Project definition workshop

 Sample use cases

 Blueprint was approached by a large retail company to help refocus the company on its customer-centric mission while continuing to innovate and grow.
 The company had started to utilize modern technology to improve their customer experience but hadn’t considered the impact changes would have on an individual store and customer level.
 At corporate, different departments were siloed and lacked effective communication and a culture of fear-based activity rather than bold experiments had begun to emerge.
-Blueprint organized a Project Definition Workshop that collected all the key stakeholders to brainstorm solutions and define the structure for an effective set of projects to address the team’s gaps.
+Blueprint organized a project definition workshop (PDW) that collected all the key stakeholders to brainstorm solutions and define the structure for an effective set of projects to address the team’s gaps.
 By facilitating the conversation around interdepartmental innovation and cross-collaboration, Blueprint drove a timely and focused set of PDW’s that allowed all stakeholders to be heard, ideate, problem-solve and plan concretely.
-The company was able to leverage the PDW materials to successfully complete projects that contributed their strategic initiatives.
+The company was able to leverage the PDW materials to successfully complete projects that contributed to their strategic initiatives.